opentraffic/osmlr/py/README.md

 `Output_Directory`:  This is where the tiles will be created.
 NOTE: Output directory will be deleted and recreated.

 `Number_of_Processes`:  This is the number of cURL requests that you want to run in parallel.
+Start with `1` or `2`; your processor may not be able to handle more concurrently.

 `File_Type`: {osmlr|json}: This is the file type that you want to download.
 To download OSMLR tiles in Protocol Buffer format, specify `osmlr`.
 To download OSMLR tiles in GeoJSON format, specify `json`.